What is a Workflow?

 The Benefits of Workflow Software

-Workflow software provides organizations with the technology functionality, enabling them to innovate and create new working environments that not only define the business process and tasks, but execute and run them through common day-today applications like Outlook and Word.
+Workflow software provides organizations with the technology functionality, enabling them to innovate and create new working environments that not only define the business process and tasks, but execute and run them through common day-today applications like Outlook and Word, for example.

-Improves productivity – Automated digital workflows reduce the time spent on manual tasks.
+Improves productivity – Automated digital workflows optimize productivity, and therefore reduce the time spent on manual tasks.

-Visibility – Workflows enable managers to see what is happening with business critical processes at every point along the process, and at any moment in time.
+Visibility – Workflows enable managers to see what is happening with business critical processes at every point along the process, and at any moment in time, through graphical representation.

 Faster business reaction to change – Workflow software enables organizations to react quickly and smoothly to market changes through process modifications.

-Improves Accountability – Monitoring time to execute business functions creates productivity measurement and continual process improvement
+Improves Accountability – Use workflows to monitor time to execute business functions, creating productivity measurement and continual process improvement.

 Learn More About Digital Workflow Software